Kristina01111000/Drws_site/README.md

 3/16
-- Try to add his number to the constant contact -> don't know if this is possible
-- add a comment on the great outdoors page

 - check on the tips of the day he was editing -> they are in my email
 - link him the new to do list, on the sheet
 - constnat contact needs an upgrade to do the email series -> its 45 a monht, i think thats too much, don't like how they hid it way at the bottom of the page